 Action: Begin a regular schedule of posting on LinkedIn.

 3. Add media.
 This is the biggest change both in terms of what LinkedIn took away and what they added.
 Applications are gone.
 The limited list of LinkedIn’s own (i.e. Events) and 3rd party apps (i.e. Google Presentations, Amazon Reader, WordPress,…) have been replaced with a single feature – “Add Media.”
 This has settled down into a powerful and easy-to-use feature that everyone should leverage.
 Most members can now add documents, images, audio, even video files to many sections of their Profile.
 It can be your own original content, something your Marketing department created, or publicly available content from sources like ABC News, Forbes, or YouTube.
 CAUTION: This is one of the features I’ve seen missing from some members’ profiles as late as May 2013.
-Check out my Profile for example of various media types.
+Check out for example of various media types.

 Action: Add something (Image, White Paper, PowerPoint,… ) to your Summary right now just to see how easy it is.
 Refresh as you get better “stuff”.